ciniki/api-taxes/docs/notes.md

 - Tax types can have one or more tax rates applied.

-- When no taxes are to be applied, and tax type of Non-taxable should be created, with any name the business wants, and not have any tax rates assigned to it.
+- When no taxes are to be applied, and tax type of Non-taxable should be created, with any name the tenant wants, and not have any tax rates assigned to it.

 - default tax rates should be stored in the ciniki_tax_settings table with the tax type.